20% off your first purchase with code: SHOP24

 • If you use 6/8 of a piece of wood to make one bird house, how many pieces of wood do you need to make 12 bird houses?

-Remember, as your students explore fractions, they may need to use manipulatives or other concrete models.
 For the birdhouse task above, try providing them with strips of brown construction paper that they can write on and cut up.
 (As their math skills develop, You can replace manipulatives with a visual model, and eventually, just written fractions.)

-Chocolate Bar Math Task
+Task 3 – Chocolate Bar Math

 Who hasn’t had to share something with a friend or sibling?
 A simple picture of a candy bar is the perfect way to start a discussion about using fractions in real life:

-section of a chocolate candy bar
+chocolate candy bar

 Questions to ask: